Te Ihinga-a-rangi: Departure and death

 Following this defeat, Te Ihinga-a-rangi left the region and relocated with his family to Te Tiki-o-Te-Ihinga-a-rangi, just west of modern Cambridge.
 He died a few years later and his children interred his bones in Tūtū-hauhau cave near Tīroa.

 Family

-Te Ihinga-a-rangi married Haeata had three sons: Kāhui-ao, Ue-haeroa, and Turaki-wai.
+Te Ihinga-a-rangi married Haeata and had three sons: Kāhui-ao, Ue-haeroa, and Turaki-wai.
 These three elder children were born before he left Ōngārahu and settled at Ōngarue and Waimihi after his death, becoming the ancestors of the Te Ihinga-a-rangi hapu of Ngāti Maniapoto, which is still based in the region today.

 After Te Ihinga-a-rangi moved to Te Tiki-o-Te-Ihinga-a-rangi, he had a fourth son, Kurī, by a second wife, Ringa-arikura.
 Kurī stayed in that region after his father's death and his descendants are Ngāti Hauā (which has marae in Hamilton, Tauwhare, Morrinsville, and Waharoa) and Ngāti Korokī Kahukura (which has marae at Maungatautari and Arapuni).

 He also had a daughter, Hine-mapuhia, who was an ancestor of Hotu-mauea.